Healthier Homemade Soda

 When you would like a soda, mix seltzer (or carbonated water) and soda concentrate together in a glass.
 Use as much or as little soda concentrate as desired.

-This simple recipe is great to serve at parties or just to have on hand when you need a fizzy drink.
-Have you ever tried making homemade soda?
+This simple sugar-free recipe is great to serve at parties or just to have on hand when you need a fizzy, fruity drink.
+It is also a great sugar-free beverage to help you reach your weight loss goals.
+Have you ever tried making a homemade soda syrup?